vrtnis/robotics-arxiv-tracker/README.md

 ## **How It Works**

 The Robotics arXiv Tracker fetches the latest academic papers in the field of robotics automatically.
+It is based on template provided by [MyArxiv](https://github.com/MLNLP-World/MyArxiv).
 The process is automated using Github Actions, which ensures that the data is updated regularly without any manual intervention.

 1. **Github Actions Workflow:**